alpaka-group/llama/docs/pages/mappings.rst

 .. code-block:: C++

-    llama::mapping::AoSoA<ArrayDomain, RecordDim, 8> mapping{arrayDomainSize}; // inner array has 8 values
+    llama::mapping::AoSoA<ArrayDims, RecordDim, 8> mapping{arrayDimsSize}; // inner array has 8 values
-    llama::mapping::AoSoA<ArrayDomain, RecordDim, 8,
+    llama::mapping::AoSoA<ArrayDims, RecordDim, 8,
-        llama::mapping::LinearizeArrayDomainFortran> mapping{arrayDomainSize}; // inner array has 8 values, column major
+        llama::mapping::LinearizeArrayDimsFortran> mapping{arrayDimsSize}; // inner array has 8 values, column major

-By default, the :cpp:`ArrayDomain` is linearized using :cpp:`llama::mapping::LinearizeArrayDomainCpp`.
+By default, the :cpp:`ArrayDims` is linearized using :cpp:`llama::mapping::LinearizeArrayDimsCpp`.

 LLAMA also provides a helper :cpp:`llama::mapping::maxLanes` which can be used to determine the maximum vector lanes which can be used for a given record dimension and vector register size.
 In this example, the inner array a size of N so even the largest type in the record dimension can fit N times into a vector register of 256bits size (e.g. AVX2).

 .. code-block:: C++

-    llama::mapping::AoSoA<ArrayDomain, RecordDim,
+    llama::mapping::AoSoA<ArrayDims, RecordDim,
-        llama::mapping::maxLanes<RecordDim, 256>> mapping{arrayDomainSize};
+        llama::mapping::maxLanes<RecordDim, 256>> mapping{arrayDimsSize};

 One mapping
 -----------

-The One mapping is intended to map all coordinates in the array domain onto the same memory location.
+The One mapping is intended to map all coordinates in the array dimensions onto the same memory location.
 This is commonly used in  the `llama::One` virtual record, but also offers interesting applications in conjunction with the `llama::mapping::Split` mapping.